lightkurve/lightkurve/docs/source/tutorials/index.rst

 1. The Lightkurve API
 ---------------------

 The first set of tutorials cover the basics of using Lightkurve.
 This includes getting to grips with the file types and how to load and work with data from the Kepler, K2, and TESS missions.
+For a complete listing of all classes and methods, please consult the `API docs <../api/index.html>`_.

 .. toctree::
     :maxdepth: 1